Popina: Features and clientele

 Popinae were a type of wine bar generally frequented by the lower-classes and slaves, and were simply furnished with stools and tables.
 They provided food, drink, sex and gambling.
 Because they were associated with gambling and prostitution, the popinae were seen by respectable Romans as places of crime and violence.
-The early-2nd century AD Roman poet Juvenal, even mentions the popina to be frequented by assassins, some sailors, thieves, fugitive slaves, executioners and coffin-makers.
+Juvenal, a 2nd-century CE Roman poet, mentions the popina to be frequented by assassins, some sailors, thieves, fugitive slaves, executioners and coffin-makers.

-Although gambling with dice was illegal, it would appear from the large number of dice found at cities like Pompeii that most people ignored this law.
+Although gambling with sets of dice was illegal, it would appear from the large number of dice found at cities like Pompeii that most people ignored this law.
 Several wall paintings from Pompeian popinae show men throwing dice from a dice shaker.
 Prostitutes frequented popinae, but as many of these wine bars found at Pompeii had no rooms provided with a bed, they must have met their customers at these bars then taken them elsewhere.
 The popina differs from the Roman caupona in that it did not provide overnight accommodation.

 The popina usually fronted streets and was separated by a broad doorway.
 A service counter in a L or U shape would be in the main room where workers likely served customers food and drink.
 Frequently, a small water heater would be included into the counter or located nearby.
 In some popina, there would even be water basins embedded into the counter, such as in Ostia.
+Martial, a 1st-century Latin poet, describes a popina that had grown so massive it had occupied the entire street.